-- 1 cup of nut butter (almond or cashew are most popular)
+- 1 cup nut butter of choice (almond or cashew are most popular)

-- 10-15 drops of vanilla stevia or 1 tsp of powdered stevia or monk fruit
+- 10-15 drops vanilla stevia or 1 tsp powdered stevia or monk fruit

-Step #3: Store in the refrigerator or freezer and enjoy when you want a delicious boost!
+Step #3: Slice into bars.
+Serve or store in an airtight container in the refrigerator for up to 1 week or in the freezer for up to 3 months and enjoy when you want a delicious boost!

 ***Nutritional info does not include optional ingredients.***